mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

     ![](assets/ip-warmup-plan-send-time.png)

-1. Optionnally, you can define a time window during which the IP warmup campaign can be executed in case there is any delays in the segmentation job.
+1. Optionnally, you can define a time window during which the IP warmup campaign can be executed in case there is any delays in the [segmentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/home.html#how-segmentation-works){target="_blank"} job.
 To do so, click the Properties icon on top left, next to the name of the plan, and use the **[!UICONTROL Retry run time]** drop-down list to select a duration - up to 240 minutes (4 hours).

     ![](assets/ip-warmup-plan-retry-run-time.png)

-    For example, if you set a send time on a given day at 9pm, and select 120 minutes as the retry run time, this will allow a window of opportunity of 2 hours for the segmentation job to be executed.
+    For example, if you set a send time on a given day at 9am, and select 120 minutes as the retry run time, this will allow a window of opportunity of 2 hours (9am - 11am) for the segmentation job to be executed.

     >[!NOTE]
     >